 - eat too much dessert and feel yucky, or skip dessert completely?

-- have to eat turkey for breakfast, lunch, and dinner the whole week after Thanksgiving, or wear a pilgrim costume to school everyday?
+- have to eat Thanksgiving leftovers for breakfast, lunch, and dinner the whole week after Thanksgiving, or wear a pilgrim costume to school everyday?

-- wash your hair with mashed potatoes, or take a bath in gravy?
+- wash your hair with mashed potatoes, or take a bath in green bean casserole?

 - write a five paragraph essay about Thanksgiving, or do a whole page of Thanksgiving-themed word problems?